sbalian/spindec/README.md

 If you use any part of the code in a publication, please cite it as follows:

-S. J. Balian, Spindec: C++ library for spin decoherence, http://www.bitbucket.org/sbalian/spindec (2011-2015).
+S. J. Balian, SpinDec: C++ Library for Spin Decoherence, http://www.bitbucket.org/sbalian/spindec (2011-2015).

 Here is the BibTeX entry: